-Don Doherty is a retired Marine Corps combat Veteran (1965-1987) who lost his hearing during his 1965-1966 tour in Vietnam.
+Don Doherty is a retired Marine Corps combat veteran (1965-1987) who lost his hearing during his 1965-1966 tour in Vietnam.
 He has worn hearing aids since June 1970.
-He has worked for the Department of Veterans Affairs for the last 22 years, and is currently the Education Specialist for the National Chaplain Training Center which serves over 1100 Department of Veterans Affairs Chaplains at over 153 Veterans Affairs Medical Centers nationwide.
-His specialties include education, chemical dependency, mental health, posttraumatic stress and compassion fatigue.
+Mr. Doherty is retired from the Department of Veterans Affairs after 25 years of service.
+He was the education specialist for the National Chaplain Training Center which served more than 1,000 Department of Veterans Affairs Chaplains at over 153 Veterans Affairs Medical Centers nationwide.
+His specialties included education, curriculum development, instruction, technology and hearing loss.

-Don has many years of experience working with different boards and organizations in Virginia.
-He is the former American Academy of Medical Administrators state director for the states of Virginia and West Virginia; two term Commandant, Senior State Vice Commandant, and State Judge Advocate for the Marine Corps League; former Chair of the Virginia State Standards of Practice Committee; former member Board of Directors for the Virginia Council on Alcoholism; and former member of Virginia Attorney General’s Task Force to Combat Illegal Drug Use in Virginia.
+Mr. Doherty has many years of experience working with different boards and organizations in Virginia.
+He is the former American Academy of Medical Administrators state director for the states of Virginia and West Virginia; two term Commandant, Senior State Vice Commandant, and State Judge Advocate for the Marine Corps League; former Chair of the Virginia State Standards of Practice Committee; former member of the Board of Directors for the Virginia Council on Alcoholism; and former member of the Virginia Attorney General’s Task Force to Combat Illegal Drug Use in Virginia.
 Don received the Chapel of Four Chaplains Legion of Honor Award in 1997 in recognition of his record of community service.
 He also is a recipient of the Hearing Loss Association of America Keystone Award in 2016 for his work with hearing loss.